fivetran/fivetran_sdk/development-guide.md

 - `delete_files` is for `hard delete` operation.
 Use primary key columns (or `_fivetran_id` system column for primary-keyless tables) to perform `DELETE FROM`.

-- `keys` is a map that provides a list of secret keys that can be used to decrypt batch files.
+- `keys` is a map that provides a list of secret keys, one for each batch file, that can be used to decrypt them.

 - `file_params` provides information about the file type and any configurations applied to it, such as encryption or compression.